-The proposed development will revitalize an underutilized property with a new residential community which will increase the City's tax base and tax revenues.
-An economic impact study conducted by Econsult Solutions, Inc. (Exhibit A) demonstrates that the proposed new development will generate property tax revenues between \$592,717 to \$825,033.
-This is an increase of \$591,561 to \$823,878 beyond what the property is currently generating in property taxes (\$1,155).
+The proposed development will revitalize an underutilized property with a new residential community which will be compatible with the surrounding residential neighborhoods.
+From an appearance perspective, the Project will present a drastic improvement with new modern townhomes and fresh landscaping.
+In addition, the Project will meaningfully increase the City's tax base and tax revenues.
+The economic impact study submitted with this application was conducted by Econsult Solutions, Inc. The study demonstrates that the proposed new development will generate annual property tax revenues between \$717,000 to \$1,010,000.
+This is an increase of \$711,000 to \$1,004,000 beyond what the property is currently generating in property taxes (\$6,154).
 In addition, the Proposed Amendment will provide employment opportunities during construction and long-term tax revenues for the City.